Alcohol Addiction services offered in Riverside, Colton, Colton and San Bernardino, CA

 Alcohol addiction is a serious disease that affects the brain.
 Nearly 15 million people in the United States struggle with alcohol addiction.
-At Inland Empire Behavioral Group in Riverside, California, Khadija Hamisi, PMHNP, is a certified substance abuse practitioner.
-Dr. Hamisi provides comprehensive psychiatric care for those struggling with an alcohol addiction.
+At Inland Empire Behavioral Group in Riverside, California, Khadija Hamisi, PMHNP, and the team are highly-qualified to help provide care for those struggling with alcohol addiction.
 For help, call the office or schedule a consultation online today.
 Telehealth appointments are also available.

 Alcohol addiction, also known as alcohol use disorder (AUS), is a disease that makes it hard for a person to control or stop using alcohol despite physical, emotional, or financial consequences.